nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_xfercare.md

 ## How do we reference transfer of care documentation?

+The UEC Booking standard specifically does not include any transfer of care information.
+Instead it allows for reference to transfer of care documentation that might be transferred during the referral workflow of which the booking is a part.

 ## Example of how this might work in practice

 Below is an example of how one type of transfer of care process can be linked with appointment booking.
 In this illustration a referal from 111 using a 111CDA document is used.